integreat-io/integreat/README.md

 In the example above, the source is inferred from the payload `type` property.
 Override this by supplying the id of a source as a `source` property.

+The endpoint may also be overridden by providing an `endpoint` id in the `payload`.

 #### `GET_RAW`
 Gets any data returned from the source, using the given `uri` in the `payload`.
 Returned in the `data` property is whatever is returned from the adapter, without any mapping at all.

+Note that the data is not normalized, so there is no guaranty that the data will even be a JavaScript object.
+In most cases, (`GET_UNMAPPED`)[#get_unmapped] is a better choice, as it will normalize the data first.
+In fact, `GET_RAW` may be removed in future versions of Integreat.

 Example GET_RAW action:
 ```javascript